jabarragann/LearningOpengl/README.md

 - [Abubujs-Shaders-tutorials](https://www.abubujs.org/learning/tutorials/?help=time-marching-fhn)

 ## Known issues
 * Code needs to be executed from the root of the repo.
 Otherwise, the shaders won't be found.
+Solved: path to the executable is provided at compilation time with the flag -DBIN_PATH.
+This flag is used in the code to find the shaders.
 * A segmentation fault error is triggered when exiting the program on WSL2.
 This issue doesn't occur on native Linux.

 ## TODO